 Casa Hererra, Photo Courtesy of The Mesoamerica Center

-We also support programs at Casa Herrera, an academic research facility located in the heart of Antigua, Guatemala.
-The University of Texas’ Ruta Maya Coffee Scholarship is one of our most recent and exciting initiatives, and gives college students the opportunity to study with the Center in Guatemala and Belize.
+We're also supporters of programs at Casa Herrera, an academic research facility located in the heart of Antigua, Guatemala.
+The University of Texas’ Ruta Maya Coffee Scholarship is one of our most recent and exciting initiatives and gives college students the opportunity to study with the Center in Guatemala and Belize.

 Directed by Dr. Neil Hammerschlag, the Shark Research & Conservation Program (SRC) at the University of Miami conducts cutting-edge science to save the ocean’s apex predators and subsequently restore ecosystem function in a human-altered world.
 SRC research and outreach is focused on understanding and creating solutions for human threats such as climate change, exploitation and habitat loss on sharks and their ecosystems.

 Ruta Maya is supporting SRC in furthering mutual goals of environmental research and education.
-We'll be ‘adopting’ our own shark Summer 2018, continuing SRC’s satellite tracking study of this deeply misunderstood oceanic species- many populations of which are in great decline and need immediate scientific and conservation attention.
+We adopted our own shark in Summer of 2018, continuing SRC’s satellite tracking study of this deeply misunderstood oceanic species- many populations of which are in great decline and need immediate scientific and conservation attention.
 Our contributions will also help advance SRC’s efforts in educating the next generation of environmentally conscious leaders, providing more than 1,000 school children each year with hands-on scientific field experience in shark research.